FACT: High-Dimensional Random Forests Inference: Proofs of Theorems --

-The arguments for the rest of the upper bounds are similar to those for \eqref{thm8.7}.
+The arguments for the rest of the upper bounds are similar to those for \eqref{thm8.7}--\eqref{thm8.7b}.
 Hence, we will omit the technical details here for simplicity and stress only which consistency condition among Condition~\ref{A1}, Condition~\ref{A7}, and \eqref{high.moment.bound.1} below will be needed for each upper bound.
-Because random forests makes predictions via conditional sample averages and we have assumed $0\le g(X_{j})\le 1$, it holds that $0\le \widehat{g}( \boldsymbol{X}_{-j}) \le 1$.
-By $0\le \widehat{g}( \boldsymbol{X}_{-j}) \le 1$, Condition~\ref{A1}, and the assumption that $0\le g(x)\le 1$, we can deduce that
+Because random forests makes predictions via the conditional sample averages and we have assumed $0\le g_{2}(X_{j})\le 1$, it follows that $0\le \widehat{X}( \boldsymbol{X}_{-j}) \le 1$.
+In view of $0\le \widehat{X}( \boldsymbol{X}_{-j}) \le 1$, Condition~\ref{A1}, and the assumption that $0\le g_{2}(X_{j})\le 1$ in Condition~\ref{A3}, we can deduce that

-It follows from \eqref{high.moment.bound.1} and other regularity conditions that there exists some $K >0$ such that for all large $n$ and each $B > 0$,
+It follows from \eqref{high.moment.bound.1} and other regularity conditions that there exists some $K_{0} >0$ such that for all large $n$ and each $B_{1} > 0$,

-By Condition~\ref{A1} and other regularity conditions, there exists some $K >0$ such that for all large $n$ and each $B > 0$,
+By Condition~\ref{A1} and other regularity conditions, there exists some $K_{0} >0$ such that for all large $n$ and each $B_{1} > 0$,

 From Condition~\ref{A7} and other regularity conditions, we can show that for all large $n$ and $B_{2}>0$,

 Furthermore, by Condition \ref{A1} and other regularity conditions, we can deduce that for all large $n$ and $B_{1}>0$,